-As the son of a homebuilder, real estate has always been Steve’s passion.
-That passion eventually steered him toward his first job with an old line Washington D.C. developer in Montgomery County, MD.
+As the son of a homebuilder, real estate has always been Steve Virostek’s passion.
+That passion eventually steered him toward his first job with an old line Washington D.C. developer in Montgomery County, Md.
 His love for the industry and desire to provide for his young family propelled him from entry-level broker to the head of development and ultimately to partner in ten short years.
 In 2002 as his partners transitioned into a more risk-averse real estate management company Steve still had a desire to pursue new development deals.
 Because of these differing goals for the future Steve decided to partner with the firm’s CFO James Fangmeyer and found their own company, Triumph Development.

-Steve currently oversees the Triumph Partners’ Vail operations and is actively involved with sourcing new projects for Triumph Development.
+Virostek currently oversees the Triumph Partners’ Vail operations and is actively involved with sourcing new projects for Triumph Development.
 Having developed and acquired more than two million square feet of space valued at over $300 million dollars Steve is quick to recognize opportunity and build the relationships necessary to create a successful project.
 Steve provides hands-on development expertise including deal sourcing, negotiation, design oversight, project entitlement, and construction management.

-Steve is active in numerous charitable and community endeavors both in Colorado and in Washington D.C.
+Virostek is active in numerous charitable and community endeavors both in Colorado and in Washington D.C.
 He serves on the Board of Directors of the Vail Valley Foundation, the Bravo!
 Vail Valley Music Festival, and Big Brothers Big Sisters of the National Capital Area.
 Additionally, he is an active member on the development committee for the 2015 FIS Alpine World Ski Championships that will be hosted by Vail and Beaver Creek.

 James Fangmeyer, Co-Founder & Principal